someengineering/resoto.com/versioned_docs/version-3.X/how-to-guides/security/logging/find-aws-regions-with-cloudtrail-object-level-logging-for-s3-read-events-disabled.md

 ---
-sidebar_label: Find AWS CloudTrail Object-Level Logging for S3 bucket Read Events is Disabled
+sidebar_label: Find AWS Regions with CloudTrail Object-Level Logging for S3 Read Events Disabled
 ---

-# How to Find AWS CloudTrail Object-Level Logging for S3 bucket Read Events is Disabled
+# How to Find AWS Regions Where CloudTrail Object-Level Logging for S3 Read Events Is Disabled

 ```mdx-code-block
 import IconExternalLink from '@theme/Icon/ExternalLink';